fintanmm/jbang-nvim/README.md

   term_height = 12,        -- terminal split height
   global_flags = { '--quiet' },
-  shell = nil,             -- shell to use for the terminal (defaults to vim.o.shell) })
+  shell = nil,             -- shell to use for the terminal (defaults to vim.o.shell) -- When running without the terminal (terminal=false), notify with output on completion notify_on_background = true,
+  -- Truncate notifications after this many chars notify_max_chars = 4096,
+})
 ```